-In time, the Romans conquered the island, and that opened Sicily to the world.
-These wines were traded as far away as modern-day France and Germany.
+In time, the Romans conquered the island, which opened Sicily to the world.
+Merchants traded these wines as far away as modern-day France and Germany.
 Production boomed.
 A notable ancient wine was Marsala, a fortified wine made on the western coast.
 A British merchant popularized the wine in the 18th century and soon compared it to Portugal’s Porto wines.

 The history of Sicilian wines would likely have continued apace.
 Then, however, in the late 19th century, an invasive parasite invaded the vineyards, killing most vines.
 This was the Phylloxera epidemic, and it drew a stark red line between the 19th century and today.

-It was only in the last half of the 20th Century when Sicily recovered its winemaking mojo, thanks to wineries like COS, Planeta, and Ceuso.
+In the last half of the 20th Century, Sicily recovered its winemaking mojo, thanks to wineries like COS, Planeta, and Ceuso.

 Ragusa is the most southernmost province of Sicily, situated in the Val di Noto.
 It is a place of rolling hills, dramatic shorelines, and ancient towns.
-The region’s namesake city dates back to Greek times but was destroyed by the earthquake.
-It was and completely rebuilt in the baroque style in the 17th century.
+Ancient Greeks founded the town of Ragusa.
+In the 17th Century, An earthquake destroyed the town, which was rebuilt in the baroque style of the time.

 Other important towns include Scicli and Modica.
 Like Ragusa, many of the buildings are in the Late Baroque style.
 The other key component of these cities is their culinary and winemaking traditions.